 (i) they cover an ALI range of at least [0.50] units at at least one facility, with an approximately even distribution across the range and

-(ii) they are a mix of normal tyres and tyres for use in severe snow conditions with a ratio between 1:2 and 2:1.
+(ii) they are a mix of normal tyres and tyres for use in severe snow conditions with a ratio between 1:2 and 2:1, inclusive.

 4.1.1.2.
+If a facility under assessment is determining a specific transfer function the ALI range under point (i) above shall be at least [0.80].

+4.1.1.3.
 If a facility under assessment is designed for testing only normal tyres or tyres for use in severe snow conditions, the equivalence of the test facility shall be restricted to the corresponding tyre category and the requirement under paragraph 4.1.1.1 (ii) of this Annex shall not apply.
 4.1.2.
 Selection of participating facilities (Step 1b)

 4.1.2.1.
 The participating facilities shall be selected according to the type of assessment being performed:

-(a) Assessment of a circuit or indoor drum test facility with a unity or generic transfer function: In addition to the facility under assessment, the participating facilities shall include either:
+(a) Assessment of a circuit or indoor drum test facility with a generic transfer function: In addition to the facility under assessment, the participating facilities shall include either:

 (i) At least [one] equivalent facility; or